You may wish to read a short introduction to this section with a map of the region first.

 Similar to many other ancient towns, Seleucia was made up of an upper town on a fortified hill (acropolis) and of a lower town along the river with markets and warehouses.

-The Romans, who conquered the region in the IInd century BC, built a bridge across the Calicadnus; its foundations can still be observed in the current bridge.
+The Romans, who conquered the region in the IInd century BC, built a bridge across the Calicadnus; its foundations can still be noticed in the current bridge.

 The valley of the Calicadnus was important because it allowed communication between the Anatolian tableland and the Mediterranean coast; the upper valley was controlled by a fortress in Mut (ancient Claudiopolis), whereas the lower valley was controlled by the fortress of Silifke.